 Dau Saethwr yn Gweithio Cyfateb

-Ar ddydd Mawrth, Rhagfyr 12, 1916, ffefryn lleol, John “Teigr Nebraska” Pesek wrestled fellow shooter, Al “Iseldireg” mantel, mewn gêm weithiedig.
+Ar ddydd Mawrth, Rhagfyr 12, 1916, ffefryn lleol, John “Teigr Nebraska” Tywod wrestled fellow shooter, Al “Iseldireg” mantel, mewn gêm weithiedig.
 Hyfforddodd Pesek yn ddiweddar gyda chyd-reslwr Nebraska a Phencampwr y Byd cydnabyddedig Joe Stecher cyn y gêm hon.

 Datblygodd Pesek enw drwg-enwog am saethu gyda reslwyr eraill.
 Fodd bynnag,, Roedd Pesek yn ddyn ifanc 22 oed ac yn dal i ddysgu reslo, when he wrestled Mantell, a 35-year-old veteran.
 “Iseldireg” Mantell trained many future shooters such as Roy Welch.